 The Wood Stove Exchange Program began in 2008 with the intent to provide incentive for replacing old wood stoves (very high particulate emissions) with efficient, low emissions models or alternatives.
-More information on the Woodstove Exchange Program is available (link) or through the Provincial Community Wood Smoke Reduction Program (link).
+More information on the is available Woodstove Exchange Program or through the Provincial Community Wood Smoke Reduction Program.

 - Fires in Port Alberni: contact the City of Port Alberni Fire Department